jrpotter/notebook/dnd/combat.md

 %%ANKI
 Basic
-How does a player character land a Critical Hit?
+Under normal conditions, how does a player character land a Critical Hit?
 Back: Roll a natural 20 on the attack roll.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1772069736251-->